Major Code BA1944

-Applicants are selected by the program director of studies in consultation with the dean of the Honors Tutorial College.
-In addition to a superior academic record (minimum 3.5 GPA, a minimum score of 30 on the ACT or 1300 on the SAT, and a class rank in the top 10%), committee members look for students who are highly motivated and exhibit the potential to conduct independent research.
-An essay and a personal interview with the director of studies are required for entry as a freshman.
+Applicants are selected by the program director of studies in consultation with the dean of the Honors Tutorial College on the basis of superior academic ability and the potential for self-motivated study and research.
+Applicants typically are required to submit additional essays, and an interview with the director of studies is required for admission.
+More information, including materials and deadlines, is available at www.ohio.edu/honors/tutorial-college/apply.
 Letters of recommendation are strongly recommended.
 Although this is a four-year program, consideration will be given to applications of first-semester Ohio University freshmen.
-The application deadline is November 15th.

 Change of Program Policy